waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Current Hypothesis:** The medicine will be given to me after defeating the Cianwood City Gym Leader.
 This is the most common method of story progression in Pokémon games.
 *   **Alternative Hypothesis:** The medicine is held by an NPC I haven't spoken to yet, or is hidden behind a boulder that requires ROCK SMASH.

-### Verified Conclusions
-*   The Olivine Lighthouse has no further upward paths.
-It is a dead end for now.
-*   The sea route directly south of the Olivine City pier is blocked by buoys.
-*   There is no pharmacy or obvious medicine-related building in Cianwood City.
-All buildings have been explored.

-### Untested Hypotheses
-*   **WHIRLPOOL Mechanics:** My rival mentioned the Whirl Islands are blocked by whirlpools.
-I need to test a `WHIRLPOOL` tile to see if it requires a specific HM.
-I will use my `pathfinder` to navigate to an adjacent tile and then interact with it.

 ### Cianwood Gym Puzzle
-### Cianwood Gym Puzzle
+*   **Confirmed Mechanic:** Movement on the side paths (x=1 and x=8) is the PRIMARY mechanism for changing the state of the gym (making trainers/boulders appear, disappear, or move).
-*   **Hypothesis 1 (Trainers):** Defeating trainers causes boulders to appear or disappear, changing the gym layout.
+*   **Hypothesis 1 (Trainers - INVALIDATED):** Defeating trainers causes boulders to appear or disappear.
 This was invalidated as interacting with the trainers yielded no battle.
-*   **Hypothesis 2 (Statue Switches - INVALIDATED):** The statues at the gym entrance might be switches.
-    *   **Test 1 (Left Statue @ 3,15):** Interacting with the statue only displayed the gym name.
+*   **Hypothesis 2 (Statue Switches - INVALIDATED):** The statues at the gym entrance are switches.
+This was invalidated as interacting with both statues only displayed the gym name.
-    *   **Test 2 (Right Statue @ 6,15):** Interacting with the statue also only displayed the gym name.
-    *   **Conclusion:** The statues are not switches.
-This hypothesis is fully invalid.
-*   **Hypothesis 3 (Agent Advice - REPEATEDLY INVALIDATED):** The `gym_puzzle_advisor`, even after multiple refinements, has repeatedly suggested battling Black Belt Yoshi at (3, 12) or moving to an impassable tile like (1, 8).
+*   **Hypothesis 3 (Agent Assistance - INVALIDATED):** The `gym_puzzle_advisor` agent, even after multiple refinements, has repeatedly suggested battling trainers who are not battle-ready or moving into walls.
+The agent is fundamentally unable to solve this dynamic puzzle.
+It will not be used for this gym.
-    *   **Tests:** Multiple attempts to interact with Yoshi have only resulted in dialogue, with no battle initiated, regardless of player position or recent movement.
-The agent also recommended moving into a wall.
-    *   **Conclusion:** The agent, in its current state, is unable to comprehend the dynamic, movement-based nature of this puzzle.
-Its recommendations to battle or move to specific tiles have been consistently wrong.
-It must be refined further or its advice must be treated with extreme caution.
+*   **Hypothesis 4 (Western Path - INVALIDATED):** The western side path (x=1) is a dead end.
+Full exploration yielded no path forward.
-*   **New Hypothesis (Eastern Path):** The western path is a confirmed dead end.
-The solution must involve exploring the eastern side path, which remains untouched.
+*   **Current Working Hypothesis (Eastern Path):** The solution must involve exploring the eastern side path (x=8), which remains untouched.

 ### Future Plans & Untested Theories
 *   **Tool Idea (`gym_state_tester`):** Create a tool that takes a sequence of moves as input and executes them, reporting back if any map objects appear, disappear, or move.
 This would automate testing the side paths.
 *   **Alternative Puzzle Hypothesis 1 (Step Count):** The puzzle might trigger based on the total number of steps taken, not location. **Test:** Walk back and forth on a non-side-path tile (e.g., at the entrance) for 50 steps and observe for changes.
 *   **Alternative Puzzle Hypothesis 2 (Facing Direction):** The trigger might depend on the direction the player is facing when stepping onto a specific tile. **Test:** Step onto a known trigger tile like (1, 14) while facing different cardinal directions.
-*   **Untested Assumption:** I am assuming the solution starts on the western path.
-The eastern path could be equally important or even the first step.